mishbarker/Solo_Project_A3/README.md

 Numbering coincides with above list.

 1.a) Home page has a list of categories of products.
 After clicking on a category the home page displays products from that category (AJAX - I think).

-1.b) In nav bar, there are options for About, Artists (shows bios and their art products on a new page), Contact.
+1. b) In nav bar, there are options for About, Artists (shows bios and their art products on a new page), Contact.

-1.c) Have customers Register and LogIn with validation for adding reviews and tracking their orders.
+1. c) Have customers Register and LogIn with validation for adding reviews and tracking their orders.

-1.d) Have a search function for the site.
+1. d) Have a search function for the site.

 2) Reviews would show on the show_one product page.
 From there users could also add a review.

 6) - 10) All pages would have a search function for administrative site.

 8) In admin show all products, click on item name and in a new tab, admin sees show_one.html on the main site.